jdunkerley/jdunkerley/AWSSummit.md

 AWS Code Pipeline is its offering for continuous integration (CI).
 This allows for various triggers (such as GitHub and CodeCommit) and sources (including webhooks which are a recent addition as a trigger).
 This can trigger CodeBuild which allows for building of the code.
 It is controlled by a yaml file allowing easy definition of different build processes.

-The final piece of the puzzle AWS offer is Code Deploy its continuous deployment (CD).
-Originally this just target EC2, but over the years its outputs have been expanded over and over.
-The hooks built into it allow for you to call lambda at various points and verify things before proceeding.
+The final piece of the puzzle AWS offer is Code Deploy for continuous deployment (CD).
+Originally this just targetted EC2, but over the years its outputs have been expanded over and over.
+The hooks built into it allow for you to call lambdas at various points and verify things before proceeding.
 Again the awslabs have a great [repo](https://github.com/awslabs/aws-deployment-framework) walking through the options.

 ![Dunelm Pipeline](assets/awssummit/dunelm.jpg)

-[Tonino Greco](https//twitter.com/toninog) from Dunelm gave a great overview of the success they have had creating a CI/CD pipeline for their tribes.
+[Tonino Greco](https//twitter.com/toninog) from Dunelm gave an overview of the success they have had creating a CI/CD pipeline for their developer tribes.
 They use various additional technologies to create an impressive pipeline including Jenkins, Ansible and various serverless technologies.
-The central management of the build tools has allowed for process that is well audited and has various security and verification steps built in.
+The central management of the build tools has allowed for process that is well audited and has various security and verification stages built in.
 They include a nice integration with slack as well allowing the teams easy monitoring and control.

 ## Modern Cloud Architectures (given by [Ian Massingham](https://twitter.com/IanMmmm))

-Ian gave a great talk about building application using modern cloud architectures.
+Ian gave an interesting talk about building application using modern cloud architectures.
 The new IT landscape has a rapid rate of change and innovation, with business becoming increasingly data driven.
 You need to be able to try lots of experiments and be prepared to fail.
-The cloud makes it easy to reduce 'collateral damage' from failed experiment - no need for large up-front expenditure on hardware.
+The cloud makes it easy to reduce 'collateral damage' from failed experiment - especially as there is no need for large up-front expenditure on hardware.

 ![Modern Apps Check List](assets/awssummit/modernapps.jpg)

 This talk went through a checklist of points to help build moderns apps.
 As has been a theme with AWS for years, Security is the top priority and needs to be considered from the start of a project through to it running in production.
 Then moving through both microservices and serverless technologies.
-It covered some similar ground to the CI/CD one.
+It also covered some similar ground to the CI/CD one.

 One final area that is often overlooked is gaining insights into your applications from monitoring and using this to help optimise the user experience.
 A couple of AWS services - X-Ray and Cloud Map were highlighted to help here.

 A quick shout out to Ann Ledwith from Sage for giving the customer demo.
-She was the only one that I saw who did an actual live demo rather than just having slides.
+She was the only one that I saw who did an actual live demo rather than just having slides - and happily it all worked.

 ## Stream Processing and managing Real Time Data (given by [Javier Ramirez](https://twitter.com/supercoco9))